greggman/stackoverflow-getallanswers/README.md

   console.log('=================================');
   console.log(JSON.stringify(question, null, 2));

+  // take only the answers by userId from the list of
-  const answers = db.answersByParentId[questionId].filter(a => a.OwnerUserId === userId);
+  // all answers to this question. const answers = db.answersByParentId[questionId].filter(a => a.OwnerUserId === userId);
   for (const answer of answers) {
     answer.user = db.usersById[answer.OwnerUserId];